 The ORDA project [2] consisted of the procurement of commercial components to replace the existing RDA Status and Control (RDASC) components, the Signal Processing components, and the analog receiver.
 The ORDA includes a modern digital signal processor (DSP) and a digital receiver.
-The ORDA deployment, completed in Oct 2006, enables improvements in data spatial and temporal resolution; clutter rejection; and range/velocity ambiguity mitigation.
-It also provides the foundation for the addition of dual polarization to the WSR-88D.
+The ORDA deployment was completed in Oct 2006.

-The first major signal processing enhancement to take advantage of ORDA was the implementation of a Sachidananda-Zrnic range/velocity ambiguity mitigation technique (termed SZ-2) for the lower elevation angles of the WSR-88D Volume Coverage Patterns in 2007.
-A Staggered Pulse Repetition Time technique for mitigating range/velocity ambiguities at higher elevation angles is currently being tested.
+ORDA enables improvements in data spatial resolution, clutter rejection, and range/velocity ambiguity mitigation.
+It also provides the foundation for the addition of Dual Polarization to the WSR-88D.
+The first major science enhancement to take advantage of ORDA will be the implementation of a Sachidananda-Zrnic range ambiguity mitigation technique (termed SZ-2) for the lower elevation angles of the WSR-88D Volume Coverage Patterns.
+SZ-2 was deployed with the WSR-88D software update (Build 9) in spring 2007.

-A major data spatial resolution improvement was deployed in 2008 (WSR-88D Build 10) for the lower, split-cut elevation angles.
-Termed Super Resolution (SR), this signal processing application improves base data resolution to 1⁄4 km by 1⁄2 degree for all moments, compared to today's 1 km by 1 degree for reflectivity and 1⁄4 km by 1 degree for Doppler.
-Included with the SR deployment was an extension of Doppler processing range to 300 km from today's 230 km.
-SR data provide a greatly improved depiction of rotation signatures, especially for weaker storms and storms at longer ranges.
-The higher resolution, and extended range, data have been included in the Level II central collection and distribution for most of the WSR-88D sites.
+A major data spatial resolution improvement will be deployed in 2008 (WSR-88D Build 10) for the lower, split-cut elevation angles.
+Termed Super Resolution (SR), this signal processing application will improve base data resolution to 1⁄4 km by 1⁄2 degree for all moments, compared to today's 1 km by 1 degree for reflectivity and 1⁄4 km by 1 degree for Doppler.
+Included with the SR deployment will be an extension of Doppler processing range to 300 km from today's 230 km.
+The higher resolution, and extended range, data will be included in the Level II central collection and distribution as NOAA/NWS communications upgrades are implemented at each WFO (planned to be roughly coincident with Build 10 deployment).